amirhamza8927/K2connect/README.md

 Invest in a secure, scalable digital infrastructure to support long-term growth and data privacy.
 Engage with regulatory bodies and stay informed about policy changes to ensure ongoing compliance and sustainability.
 Monitor key performance indicators (KPIs) such as patient outcomes, user engagement, and service utilization to measure success.
+Establish a dedicated customer support team to assist users, handle inquiries, and resolve issues promptly.